cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Elliptic Curve VOPRF Protocol {#protocol}

 In this section we describe the ECVOPRF protocol.
-Let GG be a prime-order subgroup with prime order q of an elliptic curve over base field F, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+Let GG be a prime-order subgroup of an elliptic curve over base field GF(p) for prime p, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
-It should be noted that all hash functions in the protocol are assumed to be random oracles.
+All hash functions in the protocol are assumed to be random oracles.
 Let L be the security parameter.
 Let k be the prover's (P) secret key, and Y = kG be its corresponding public key for some generator G taken from the group GG.
 Let x be the verifier's (V) input to the VOPRF protocol.
 (Commonly, it is a random L-bit